DrNajim/About.Najim/README.md

 # 💫 About Me:

 Hey!
-Nice to see you :)<br>Welcome to my page!<br>I'm Najim Abdessamad, Fullstack web developer, I build dynamics and responsive websites for an optimal user experience that achieves business goals.
+Nice to see you. <br>Welcome to my page!<br>I'm Najim Abdessamad, Fullstack web developer.
+- 👀 I’m interested in web development
+- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me https://www.linkedin.com/in/abdessamad-najim-189095275/

 ## 🌐 Socials: